PhiStCZ/mailtrain/README.md

 ### Deployment with Docker and Docker compose

+(warning: Docker deployment does not work yet for Mailtrain with IVIS)

 This setup starts a stack composed of Mailtrain, MongoDB, Redis, and MariaDB.
 It will setup a locally accessible Mailtrain instance with HTTP endpoints as follows.
 - http://localhost:3000 - trusted endpoint